rmadhira86/blog/culture/_posts/2022-11-21-cradle-ceremony.md

 ---
 I
 {: .firstcharacter}
-n southern Indian tradition, children are placed in a Jhoola (Hindi), Uyyaala (Telugu), and Thottil (Tamil) when they are 21 to 29 days old.
+n southern Indian tradition, children are placed in a Jhoola (Hindi), Uyyaala (Telugu), or Thottil (Tamil) when they are 21 to 29 days old.
 Learn how to create a traditional Jhoola or cradle in a top-floor building in the US costing less than fifteen dollars in less than 15 minutes, with only one trip to a Home Depot or Lowes.

 <!--more-->
 {% include show-image.html src="/assets/img/blog/cradle.jpg" caption="Photo by author, Edited using PowerPoint" alt="Saree cradle" %}

 This Jhoola is tested with 40 lbs (18 kg) weight, which is twice the expected weight of the child in the Jhoola.

+## Background
+In southern Indian tradition, children are placed in a Jhoola (Hindi), Uyyaala (Telugu), or Thottil (Tamil) when they are 21 to 29 days old.
+It is an event for friends and family to visit and bless the child.
+The event also signifies the first time the baby sleeps away from the mother, letting the mother carry out other activities during the day while the baby enjoys a blissful sleep.

+For a baby, sleeping in a Jhoola in the first few weeks after birth has many advantages.
+The swing gives a womb-like experience, making the baby comfortable and at ease.
+The swinging sensations trigger a deep and instinctive relaxation, ensuring the baby gets a good sleep.

+Jhoola does have some disadvantages and risks.
+Please research and follow all the necessary precautions before placing your child in a Jhoola.
+I summarize the precautions at the end of this article.

 ## Items Needed